Residence Hall Living

 Co-ed Residence Halls

 All of our residence halls are co-ed except for Yeater Hall (all-female), Panhellenic Hall (sorority housing) and the Fraternity Complex (fraternity housing).
-The co-ed residence halls are co-ed by suite and others are co-ed by floor.
+The co-ed residence halls are co-ed on all floors with same genders sharing the suite.

 Co-ed by suite, the Honors Hall accommodates both upper-class and first-year students.
 The requirement to live in the Honors Hall is acceptance into the Honors College.
 If you qualify for this hall, indicate your preference for this option on your housing agreement.